just-buildsystem/justbuild/share/man/just-mrrc.5.md

  - The value for the key *`"authentication"`* is a JSON object specifying client-side authentication options for **`just-mr`**.
-   For subkey *`"ca cert"`* the value is a single location object the path to a TLS CA certificate.
+   For subkey *`"ca cert"`* the value is a single location object specifying the path to a TLS CA certificate.
    For subkey *`"client cert"`* the value is a single location object specifying the path to a TLS client certificate.
    For subkey *`"client key"`* the value is a single location object specifying the path to a TLS client key.
    Each subkey value can be overwritten by its corresponding command-line argument.

+ - The value for the key *`"just files"`* is a JSON object.
+The keys correspond to options that some **`just`** subcommands accept and require a file as argument.
+For each key, the value is a list of location objects.
+When **`just-mr`** is used as a launcher and the invoked subcommand is known to support this option, this option is set in the **`just`** invocation with the first matching entry, if any.
+The supported options are *`"config"`* and *`endpoint-configuration`*.

  - The value for the key *`"just args"`* is a JSON object.
 Its keys are **`just`** subcommands and its value is a JSON list of strings.
 For the